top of page

 EP’s 1988-1991, Promotional Release of CDs

 Shield has kept a very tight grip on his music.
 Nothing of any real value has been released w/o his consent.
-Shields did release it on promotional versions of EP’s 1988–1991 in 2004, later deciding he was unhappy with the vocal.
-Unable to locate the original multitrack tapes to remix it, , the song was pulled from the official 2012 release.
-This is many common rarities, taken from CD and pressed to vinyl
+Shields did release this on promotional versions of EPs 1988–1991 in 2004, later deciding he was unhappy with the vocal.
+Unable to locate the original multitrack tapes to remix it, the song was pulled from the official 2012 release.
+This is one of many common 'rarities,' taken from CD and pressed to vinyl

 ‘To Here Knows When (Live at Fuji Rock Festival ’08)’ – My Bloody Valentine